BSc (Hons) Sport and Exercise Science

 - Delivery type

-We have launched a new degree in Sports and Exercise Science for 2022.
+We have launched a new degree in Sport and Exercise Science for 2022.
 Our Sports and Exercise Science undergraduate degree combines cutting edge teaching with world-leading sports performance facilities – Oriam.
 Study, play and grow; this flexible degree will ensure you are ready to achieve the sporting career you are looking for.

-Studying BSc (Hons) Sport and Exercise Sciences at Heriot Watt, a mix of core and optional modules enables you to explore traditional sport, exercise and health science disciplines.
+Studying BSc (Hons) Sport and Exercise Sciences at Heriot-Watt, a mix of core and optional modules enables you to explore traditional sport, exercise and health science disciplines.
 This programme comprises a core of sport and exercise science with an additional emphasis on the study of topics central to human health and well-being, such as biology, nutrition, physiology, and psychology.
 These themes are developed together throughout the programme, with some flexibility in programme structure and design, according to your interests or career aspirations.

 - RNA and molecular biology laboratories

 - advanced proteomics detection methods (MALDI-TOF mass spectrometer)

 - equipment for studying immune cell function (flow cytometry)

 - general equipment for carrying out molecular sciences (plate readers, real-time qPCR and confocal microscopy)

 Students will have the opportunity to gain professional qualifications embedded in the course modules.
 We aim to introduce the Level 2 Gym Instructor Certificate and the Level 3 Personal Trainer Certificate delivered in partnership with Oriam.
 As well as this there will be placement opportunities within Oriam and Heriot-Watt's sporting partners in second semester of Level 3.